EDUCATIONAL TRAVEL

 Overnight in Ger Camp; B, L, D.

 Day 13.
 Sep 18.
-Fly back to Ulaanbaatar city.
-Overnight at hotel.
+Fly back to Ulaanbaatar city

 After breakfast, we will drive to Dalanzadagad for our return flight to Ulaanbaatar.
 Upon arrival, we will transfer to our hotel.
 Following lunch, we will drive to the Zanabazar Fine Arts Museum, named in honour of the renowned 17th century artist and politician, who was also the first Buddhist leader of Mongolia.
 The museum contains one of the best collections of Buddhist art and artifacts in the world, including many of Zanabazar’s original works.
 In the evening, enjoy dinner at a local restaurant.